Sign up for our newsletter

 Who We Are

-Our mission is to positively affect the quality of life for persons with cerebral palsy and other physical and developmental disabilities.
-While initially founded to serve individuals born with cerebral palsy, Blossom Philadelphia currently provides programs and services to people with a variety of physical, developmental, hearing, visual and speech impairments including autism, traumatic brain injury, Down Syndrome, spinal cord injuries, or any physical condition that severely limits an individual’s independent functioning.
+Today, the mission of Blossom Philadelphia is to help people with disabilities create the life they want to live.
+While initially founded to serve individuals born with cerebral palsy, Blossom Philadelphia has expanded its capabilities by providing programs and services to people with a wide variety of physical, developmental and cognitive challenges, including cerebral palsy, traumatic brain injury, Down Syndrome, spinal cord injuries, autism, or any condition that severely limits an individual’s independent functioning.
 Each year, Blossom Philadelphia provides direct services to hundreds of children and adults with disabilities and their families.
 We also respond to a wide variety of requests for financial assistance as well as information about services and supports for people with disabilities.

 Programs and Services